unahouExosite/docs/rpc/README.md

 ```

 * `"format"`: The format in which the dataport will store its data.
+* `"meta"`: General purpose metadata.
-* `"name"`: A descriptive name for the client to be created.
+* `"name"`: A descriptive name.
 This field has no further function and the One Platform does not use this name to identify the resource.
-* `"meta"`: General purpose metadata.
 * `"preprocess"`: A list of `[<operation>, <value>]` pairs.
 For more information, refer to the Platform User Guide (TODO: link?)
     `<operation>` can be one of "add", "sub", "mul", "div", "mod", "gt", "geq", "lt", "leq", "eq", "neq", "value"
     `<value>` is the value to use in the operation.
+* `"public"`: TODO
 * `"count"`: The maximum number of entries this resource will retain.
 * `"duration"`: The maximum number of hours this resource will retain its data.
 * `"subscribe"`: An RID to which this resource is subscribed, or `""` if it is not subscribed to another resource.